CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 7. Repeat the steps 1 through 6 for Leaf02 and Spine01.
 Use the internal network names and the connections shown in the illustration and table below.

    The internal network name for an adapter on a VM must match the internal network name on the corresponding network adapter on the VM to which it connects.
-For example, in the two-leaf and one spine topology, Adapter 2 (swp1) on Leaf01 is connected to Adapter 2 (swp1) on Spine01; the name (intnet-1) must be the same for Adapter 2 on both VMs.
+For example, in the two leaf and one spine topology, Adapter 2 (swp1) on Leaf01 is connected to Adapter 2 (swp1) on Spine01; the name (intnet-1) must be the same for Adapter 2 on both VMs.

 {{< figure src = "/images/cumulus-vx/VX-Connections.png" >}}